maugustooo/42Push_swap/README.md

-# Push_swap
+# 42 Push_Swap

 Because swap_push isn't as natural

 Given a set of integers, sort it using a predefined set of instructions using two stacks.
 The instruction set is defined below.
 This program outputs a program in push_swap instructions that sorts the input integers.

 > [!IMPORTANT]
 > This is just a visualizer to see my algorithm working